-It is common in an optics lab to need to couple light efficiently from one optical component into another (for example an optical fiber and an optical resonator).
-The process of optimizing this coupling is called mode-matching and it is typically implemented with lenses.
-These calculators have been tested experimentally and been used to achieve better than 95% mode matching efficiency between optical fibers and fabry-perot resonators.
-These computations is based on the seminal paper "Laser Beams and Resonators" by Kogelnik and Li, which is accessable here.
+In an optics lab you often need to couple light efficiently from one component into another — for example, from an optical fiber into a resonator.
+Optimizing that coupling is called mode-matching, and it is typically done with lenses.
+The calculators below have been verified experimentally and used to achieve better than 95% mode-matching efficiency between optical fibers and Fabry–Pérot resonators.
+They are based on the seminal paper "Laser Beams and Resonators" by Kogelnik and Li, available here.

 User Inputs